2021 Western Bulldogs season

 The Western Bulldogs are an Australian rules football team based in Melbourne, Victoria.
-Their 2021 season is their 96th season in the Australian Football League (AFL), their seventh season under premiership coach Luke Beveridge, and their second season with Marcus Bontempelli as captain.
-By the end of the home-and-away season, they finished fifth with 15 wins and 7 losses despite topping the ladder for eight weeks.
+Their 2021 season was their 96th season in the Australian Football League (AFL), their seventh season under premiership coach Luke Beveridge, and their second season with Marcus Bontempelli as captain.
+At the end of the home-and-away season, they finished fifth with 15 wins and 7 losses despite topping the ladder for eight weeks.
 Nevertheless, they were able to make the 2021 Grand Final against Melbourne, where they lost by 74 points to finish the year as runner-up.